rp4rk/focused-will/covenants.md

 > [Mindgames](https://shadowlands.wowhead.com/spell=323673/mindgames)

-Mindgames provides a large CD that can be used to augment your Atonement healing after ramps.
-As one of the prevalent Discipline builds will involve using Clarity of Mind legendary to enable a full ramp every 45 seconds on average, the cooldown of Mindgames works excellently for this.
+Mindgames provides a large cooldown that can be used to augment your Atonement healing after ramps.
+As one of the prevalent Discipline builds will involve using the [Clarity of Mind](https://shadowlands.wowhead.com/spell=336067/clarity-of-mind) legendary to enable a full ramp every 45 seconds, the cooldown of Mindgames works excellently for this.

+The absorption component of Mindgames has potential to be excellent, it can provide an extremely strong bonus to the damage of the spell by converting the target's healing into damage.
+This damage **does** follow through to Atonement, meaning that Mindgames on certain encounters may be roughly twice as strong.
+Additionally, the damage to healing component of the effect also prevents damage from being done in the first place, meaning the value there is double what is listed in the tooltip.

 ### [Kyrian] Boon of the Ascended